Ephemeral Oscillons in Scalar-Tensor Theories: The Higgs-like case: Inflation in Einstein-Cartan scalar-tensor theories

 with

 and

-a function of $\varphi$ determined by all the dimensionless parameters in \eqref{S-EH}.
+a function of $\varphi$ determined by all the dimensionless parameters\footnote{Notice that $G_{\tau\tau}$ and $\tilde{G}_{\tau\tau}$ do not appear in the Einstein-frame kinetic term, as the equation of motion for the tensor component of the torsion tensor yeld $\tau_{\mu\nu\lambda}=0$~\cite{Gialamas:2024iyu}.} in \eqref{S-EH}.
 Written in this form, the effects of torsion are completely encoded within a specific set of higher-dimensional operators in the scalar sector of the theory.
 In essence, the presence of torsion in the geometry naturally imposes well-defined selection rules, constraining the form of the numerous non-renormalizable operators that could be otherwise incorporated within a standard effective field theory framework \cite{Shaposhnikov:2020gts,Karananas:2021zkl,Rigouzzo:2022yan,Rigouzzo:2023sbb}.

 The non-canonical kinetic term in Eq.~\eqref{eq:K-V} can be made canonical by performing an additional field redefinition

 Although this transformation can be rather involved for generic forms of $K(\varphi)$, we will be mainly interested in EC scenarios leading to field-independent $c$ values.